 On June 17th?? heavy rain and storms found electric multiple unit 310054 hit by lightning near Bletchley, damaging the pantograph.
 A following service pushed the unit into Bletchley, however this coupled with the heavy rain and numerous track circuit failures disrupted the WCML timetable for the rest of the day.
 On the Aylesbury line the storms caused a number of minor landslips, interrupting services for several hours.
 25229 assisted the 17.05 St Pancras - Nottingham between Harlington & Leicester, it is not known whether this was storm related.

 During July 25229 was noted heading westbound through Uttoxeter with the 7L73 Old Dalby - Sellafield, to return the nuclear flask used in the destruction of 46009 at Old Dalby.

 On August 9th 25229 worked the 15.23 Crewe - Lincoln St. Marks following the failure of the booked diesel multiple unit.
+On August 16th 25229 was noted light engine at York.
+On August 22nd 25229 was noted at Llandudno Junction with a Speedlink freight for Warrington.
 Finally on August 31st 25229 worked the 16.20 Glasgow Central - Liverpool forward from Preston.

 25229 was stabled at Severn Tunnel Junction on November 25th.